 As long as the record did well, Freed half-heartedly managed them (at least as far as claiming writer credit for "Nadine").
 According to Sam, they only met Freed once, briefly, at a Canton, Ohio appearance, but George says that Freed was at their Chess sessions and they appeared at some of his shows, so they saw him occasionally.
 However, he was so busy with the Moonglows that he really didn't have any time for them.

 One day, the Coronets were playing a club called the Bath House, when they were approached by guitarist Tony King.
 He'd played with a couple of jazz bands and now sought out the group looking to join.
 This was just what they needed: someone who could read and write music.
-He'd remain with them for a couple of years.
+In the group by October 1953, he'd remain with them for a couple of years.

 When they played Cleveland's Loop Lounge (for the week beginning October 19), they sang "Nadine" and "I'm All Alone", of course, and threw in "I'm A Mighty Little Daddy", "Deep Within", and "It Would Be Heavenly" (which they had just recorded).
 A blurb in the October 24 Cleveland Call And Post named them as Samuel Griggs, Lester Russaw, George Lewis, William Griggs, Charles Carruthers, and Tony King.
 (It always amazes me when newspapers get all the names correct.)
 The same bunch were at the Circle Theater on November 15.